nagasudhirpulla/taming_python/blog/links for author.md

 ### TODOS
-* change dataframe dimensions using pivot and melt
-* in keyword in python - https://www.geeksforgeeks.org/python-in-keyword/
 * bubble map geographic plots using folium
 * Histogram in python
 * Manage application configuration or application secrets in Excel